awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 ## Amazon extended support FAQs<a name="extended-support-faqs"></a>

 **The standard support and extended support terminology is new to me\.
 What do those terms mean?**
 Standard support for a Kubernetes version in Amazon EKS begins when a Kubernetes version is released on Amazon EKS, and will end 14 months after the release date\.
 Extended support for a Kubernetes version will begin immediately after the end of standard support, and will end after the next 12 months\.
 For example, standard support for version `1.23` in Amazon EKS ends on October 11, 2023\.
-Extended support for version `1.23` will begin on October 12, 2023 and end on October 11, 2024\.
+Extended support for version `1.23` began on October 12, 2023 and will end on October 11, 2024\.

 **What do I need to do to get extended support for Amazon EKS clusters?**
 You don’t have to take any action to get extended support for your Amazon EKS clusters\.
 Standard support will begin when a Kubernetes version is released on Amazon EKS, and will end 14 months after the release date\.
 Extended support for a Kubernetes version will begin immediately after the end of standard support, and will end after the next 12 months\.
 Clusters that are running on a Kubernetes version past the end of standard support will automatically be onboarded to extended support\.